OscarLlamas6/cloudnative-squidgame-distributedsystem/Kubernetes/README.md

 You must log in to continue.
 Would you like to log in (Y/n)?
 Y

-# Se mostraran una lista de proyectos, escogemos el proyecto o creamos uno nuevo.
+# Se mostrará una lista de proyectos, escogemos el proyecto o creamos uno nuevo.

 You are logged in as: [<your-account-email>].